 Women make up 51% of the South African population, but they’re relatively under-represented in positions of authority and power, particularly in the private sector, according to Statistics South Africa.

-In contrast, more than 80% of the Flow Communications management team are women – and the two top women in the business have not only been lauded locally, but are also increasingly making waves globally.
+In contrast, more than 80% of the Flow Communications management team is comprised of women – and the two top women in the business have not only been lauded locally, but are also increasingly making waves globally.

 The latest accolade?
 CEO Tara Turkington and managing director Tiffany Turkington-Palmer will be receiving a prestigious joint award from the International Women’s Entrepreneurial Challenge (IWEC) Foundation in the United States later this year.